Search for the Chiral Magnetic Effect with charge-dependent azimuthal correlations in Xe-Xe collisions at $\sqrt{s_{\mathrm{NN}}} = 5.44$ TeV: Results

 The smaller CME signal in Xe--Xe collisions also results in a tighter limit on $f_{\rm CME}$ in Xe--Xe than in Pb--Pb collisions.
 It is worth noting that the CME fractions in the two collision systems are correlated because both are calculated with the same $s$ and $b$ parameters, extracted from the data using Eqs.~\ref{eq:g1} and~\ref{eq:g2}.

 Figure~\ref{fig:fCME_glb_tr} presents the centrality dependence of $f_{\rm CME}$ in Xe--Xe and Pb--Pb collisions for the two models used in this study.
 The uncertainties in the CME fractions are obtained adding in quadrature the statistical and systematic uncertainties in Eqs.~\ref{eq:g1} and~\ref{eq:g2}.
 The $f_{\rm CME}$ does not depend significantly on the proper time used to calculate the magnetic field since varying the value from 0.1 fm/$c$ to 0.01 fm/$c$, 0.5 fm/$c$, and 1 fm/$c$ yields similar CME fractions.
+Furthermore, the dependence on the centrality range used in Pb--Pb collisions has been studied.
+The analysis was performed using only a single centrality interval of Pb--Pb collisions and all Xe--Xe centrality classes.
+For all eight Pb--Pb centrality intervals, a good agreement is found with the nominal $f_{\rm CME}$.
 The $f_{\rm CME}$ is compatible with zero up to 30\% centrality in both systems and then becomes positive for midcentral and peripheral collisions with larger values in Pb--Pb than in Xe--Xe.
 The CME fraction for the 0--30\% centrality interval in Pb--Pb collisions agrees with the one reported in Ref.~\cite{Acharya:2020rlz}.
 Fitting the data points in the centrality range 0--70\% with a constant function neglecting any centrality dependence gives $f_{\rm CME} = -0.003 \pm 0.010$ ($f_{\rm CME} =-0.001 \pm 0.012$) and $f_{\rm CME} = 0.147 \pm 0.061$ ($f_{\rm CME} = 0.150 \pm 0.062$) for MC Glauber (T$_{\rm R}$ENTo) initial conditions in Xe--Xe and Pb--Pb collisions, respectively.
 These results are consistent with zero CME fraction in Xe--Xe collisions and correspond to upper limits on $f_{\rm CME}$ of 2\% (3\%) and 25\% (32\%) at 95\% (99.7\%) confidence level for the 0--70\% centrality interval in Xe--Xe and Pb--Pb collisions, respectively.
 The limits are estimated assuming Gaussian uncertainties.